Pima County supervisors to vote on controversial federal border protection grant

 The non-disparagement clause says agencies can’t say anything negative about the product without written permission from the company.
 This becomes problematic when a local government wants candid information about whether the product is useful.
 If there are any problems, law enforcement agencies are legally prevented from talking about it.

-The non-publication clause prevents law enforcement agencies from speaking to the press or providing public records about the plate readers or data collected without written permission from Vigilant, Maas said.
+The non-publication clause prevents law enforcement agencies from speaking to the media or providing public records about the plate readers or data collected without written permission from Vigilant, Maas said.

 REJECTION RECOMMENDED